MATH+ Hospital Treatment Protocol for COVID-19

 Please do not consider these protocols as personal medical advice, but as a recommendation for use by professional providers.
 Consult with your doctor, share the information on this website and discuss with her/him.
 Please review our Disclaimers!

-Please check this page regularly for updates – new medications may be added and/or dose changes to existing medications may be made as further scientific studies emerge.
+Please check this page regularly for updates – new medications may be added and/or doses changed to existing medications as further scientific studies emerge.

 For more translations please go to Translations of Selected Files.